Filing papers and documents before the digital era

 Filing had to be according to some sort of keyword, not that the term 'keyword' was ever used.
 Normal terminology was filing 'under' a particular word or set of words.
 Dates and names were common such keywords, but with non-digital filing any one item could only be assigned one keyword.
-Too often, though, identifying suitable keywords was a hit and miss affair because what the person filing thought would be most suitable were not what the person trying to retrieve assumed would be the keyword.
+Too often, though, identifying suitable keywords was a hit and miss affair because what the person filing thought would be most suitable was not what the person trying to retrieve assumed would be the keyword.

 Would you, for example, file documents about mending a tap under 'taps', 'date of mending', surname of plumber, 'bathrooms' etc?
 You could only choose one of them.
-(This is why the digital age has databases and spreadsheet software which can assign an item with a number of keywords for easy retrieval purposes.)
+(This is why the digital age with its databases and spreadsheets are so superior because items can be assigned a number of keywords and searched on any one of them.)

 The standard way of filing these documents was in a filing cabinet, rather like the ones in the pictures below.
 The wooden ones were rather more up-market than the metal ones.

-So filing meant to-ing and fro-ing from one drawer to another, bending down, and returning to a desk or table where the papers to be filed were spread out.
+So filing meant to-ing and fro-ing from one drawer to another, bending down, and then returning to a desk or table where the papers to be filed were spread out.
 That is why it couldn't be done while sitting at a desk.

 Inside each drawer of a filing cabinet were 'slots' of folded cardboard hung from horizontal metal strips.